Codemon72/JavaScript--Gym_and_Library/CONCEPTS AND TERMS.md

 which is a simple HTMLCollection, which is LIVE (Dynamic), everything works just like it should."

+---
+### null vs undefined
+`null` is the intentional, `undefined` the unintentional absence of value.
+=> good practice: if you want to set something to 'no value' set it to `null`.
+If the JS engine is setting something to 'no value' it will use `undefined`.

+---

 #### Regular Expression

 A regular expression is an object that describes a pattern of characters.